questdb/documentation/documentation/introduction.md

 <HeroPattern />

-QuestDB is an Apache 2.0 open source columnar database that specializes in time series.
+QuestDB is a top performance database that specializes in time-series.

 It offers **category-leading ingestion throughput** and **fast SQL queries** with operational simplicity.